ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-Circuit-Project.md

 ## Setup
 * 4 small LEDS rated at 0.02A
-* 9V Battery
+* 9 V Battery
-* 4 x 1000Ω resistors
+* 4 x 1000 Ω resistors
 * Multimeter

 ## The Circuit